-One of our favorite summer meals is a simple pasta salad.
+One of our favorite summer meals is simple tomato pasta.
 This family favorite is a recipe that I got from a friend many years ago.
-This is the time of year that I typically make it often with our abundant supply of garden fresh tomatoes.
+This is the time of year that I typically make it often with our abundant supply of garden-fresh tomatoes.
 Unfortunately this year our garden is in ruins.
 You can read all about that HERE.

 - freshly grated nutmeg

-- 1 pound or rotini or other short pasta
+- 1 pound rotini or other short pasta

-Combine the first 4 ingredients and let stand at room temperature for 1-2 hours, stirring occasionally
+- Combine first 4 ingredients and let stand at room temperature for 1 to 2 hours, stirring occassionally